 We will publish all information in a user-friendly style and a format that is clear and in clear language.
 We will provide training to give tenants appropriate knowledge.
-For example, we provided training on the background of Housing Associations to a potential new residents group in September 2019.
+For example, we provided training on the background of Housing Associations to a new residents group members in December 2023.